Ash0508/Leetcode/README.md

 Click "Load unpacked."

-Select the entire LeetCode folder.
+Select the entire LeetHub folder.

 # Setup
-After installing LeetCode, launch the extension.
+After installing LeetHub, launch the extension.
-Click on "Authorize with GitHub" to set up your account with LeetCode.
+Click on "Authorize with GitHub" to set up your account with LeetHub.
-Set up an existing or new repository with LeetCode (default is private) by clicking "Get Started."
+Set up an existing or new repository with LeetHub (default is private) by clicking "Get Started."
 Start coding on LeetCode!
 To view your progress, simply click on the extension.

 # LeetCode Solutions in JAVA